untitled

 "In the homely language of the old adage, "the proof of the pudding is in the eating"; ...
 And, upon our independent and painstaking review of the entire record in the instant case ... with primary concern for the welfare of the children involved ..., we are convinced beyond peradventure of doubt that the judgment of the trial court, awarding custody of the two children to [Elmer Ragan], was justified and proper, finds ample support in the evidence, and should not be disturbed."

 JACKSON v.
-JACKSON was a 1957 Kansas Supreme Court decision, which involved Leon Jackson, of Richfield, Kansas, and Vena Irene Jackson French, who apparently relocated to Amarillo, Texas, after remarrying a JW.
+JACKSON was a terrible 1957 Kansas Supreme Court custody decision, which involved Leon Jackson, of Richfield, Kansas, and his ex-wife, Vena Irene French, who had remarried a Jehovah's Witness and had herself joined the JWs, and relocated with Jackson's three minor children to Amarillo, Texas.
 Famous WatchTower Society Attorney Hayden C. Covington represented the wife.
-Hayden C. Covington won this one.
-Limited details.

-" ...
-Religious freedom, as guaranteed by our Constitution, should be faithfully upheld, and religious teachings to the children by a parent or parents, regardless of how obnoxious the same might be to the Court, the other parent or the general public should not and must not be considered as basis of making child custody orders."
+"1.
+Religious freedom, as guaranteed by our Constitutions, should be faithfully upheld, and religious teachings to the children by a parent or parents, regardless of how obnoxious the same might be to the Court, the other parent or the general public should not and must not be considered as basis of making child custody orders.

 A well reasoned dissent argued that if a custodial parent's religious views and activities, constitutionally protected or not, were such as to result in "emotional instability" of the custodial parent, the trial court had not only the right, but the duty, to take such fact into consideration in determining what was in the best interests and welfare of the children.